Mathematics MSc

 • Advance your knowledge and skills in key areas of mathematics, both theoretically and practically.

-• Tailor the degree to suit your specific interests with a large selection of optional modules to choose from, with everything from quantum field theory to coding theory, mathematical biology to astrophysical fluid dynamics – plus many more.
+• Tailor the degree to suit your specific interests with a large selection of optional modules, with everything from quantum field theory to coding theory, mathematical biology to astrophysical fluid dynamics – plus many more.

 • Put theory into practice by conducting a project which focuses on a topic that matches your interests, giving you the chance to apply the knowledge acquired throughout the course and demonstrate independent research skills necessary for a professional or academic career.